andymccall/agon-development/01-helloworld/asm/README.md

 #### Running the program

-The newsly built program can be run within the Fab Emulator using the following commands:
+The newly built program can be run within the Fab Emulator using the following commands:

 ```
 username@host:~$ make run